deprimus/Tale/README.md

   - Repeat and Delay, for managing other actions
   - Multiplex and Parallel, for orchestrating many actions at the same time
 - **Editor Macros**, for setting up Tale and adding new props as easily as possible
+- **Script Compiler**, for easily generating Tale code from story scripts

 You can easily extend Tale by creating your own actions.